joshholl/htgh-node/slides/HowToGetHacked.md

 http://localhost:4000/?doIt=response.write%28%27thisisfine%27%29
 ---

-# a friend of eval is a friend of mine
+# A friend of eval is a friend of mine

 ???
 1. While eval is my BFF it may not be yours